edespino/cloudberry-site/docs/sql-stmts/alter-role.md

 ## Description

-`ALTER ROLE` changes the attributes of a Cloudberry Database role.
+`ALTER ROLE` changes the attributes of a Apache Cloudberry role.
 There are several variants of this command.

 **`WITH option`**